 Narrowest Street of Prague, Czech Republic

-You’ll find the narrow street at U Lužického semináře, 118 00 Malá Strana, Czechia.
+You’ll find Prague’s narrowest street at U Lužického semináře, 118 00 Malá Strana, Czechia.

-Ice Pub Prague is an interesting experience where everything — the walls, bar, tables, sculptures, and glasses — are made of ice!
+Ice Pub Prague is bar where everything — the walls, bar, tables, sculptures, and glasses — is made of ice!

 The drink menu is simple: Sweet, Sour, or Bitter.
 Your first drink (included in your admission) comes in a plastic cup, so if you want the fun ice cup, you’ll have to order a second drink.